Arm-Examples/AVH-VSI/README.md

       ```
     > You can run `cbuild --version` to check CMSIS Toolbox version

-## Run the Applicaiton using Virtual Hardware
+## Run the Application using Virtual Hardware

 ```bash
 ./run_example.sh